ggggaaaannnngggg/AdventurePlus/README.md

 How To Install:

-1)Make sure you have Java 8 installed
+1)Make sure you have Java 8 installed (newer versions will probably death, and only 8 is supported)

 2A)If you are using a version, in-20200727 or older: download ModLoader: [https://mcarchive.net/mods/modloader?gvsn=](url)